usmancmd/real-estate-listings-backend-api/README.md

 ### create listing

 To create a listing you have to specify the name, description, address, bathrooms, bedrooms, furnished, parking, type, imageUrls, regularPrice and discountPrice.
 Set discountPrice to 0 if their is no discount for your listing.
-For imageUrls minimum of at leaest 1 url is required and maximum is 4 urls per listing.
+For imageUrls minimum of at least 1 url is required and maximum is 4 urls per listing.
 So, to create your first listing send a post request to the endpoint.
 The request body must be a valid json data with the listing fields.
 **Example request**
 `POST /listing/create`